NaraS91/myTRPG/README.md

 # myTRPG
-trpg im working on :)
-in a very early stage
+trpg in a very early stage